Research Expertise and Interest

 physics, condensed matter physics, fullerenes, condensed matter experiments, characterize novel materials with unusual electronic and magnetic ground states, low-dimensional and nanoscale structures, superconductors, giant magnetoresistance materials, nanotubes, graphene, boron nitride nanostructures, neural probes, NEMS.

-My research interests are in experimental condensed matter physics.
-We synthesize and characterize novel materials with unusual electronic and magnetic ground states, including low-dimensional and nanoscale structures.
+Alex Zettl's research interests are in experimental condensed matter physics.
+His research group synthesize and characterize novel materials with unusual electronic and magnetic ground states, including low-dimensional and nanoscale structures.
 Examples are charge- and spin-density-wave conductors, superconductors, giant magnetoresistance materials, fullerenes, and nanotubes.
 Experimental characterization techniques include structural measurements (TEM, X-ray scattering) and the examination of general transport coefficients (dc and high frequency conductivity, Hall effect, thermal conductivity, thermopower), high magnetic field studies, high pressure effects, and velocity of sound.
-In addition we operate a high magnetic field cryogenic STM capable of manipulating and assembling individual atoms into interesting structures.
+In addition they operate a high magnetic field cryogenic STM capable of manipulating and assembling individual atoms into interesting structures.

-Atomic-scale manipulation: We have designed and constructed a unique high-speed, high-field, cryogenic UHV scanning tunneling microscope capable of assembling and measuring the electronic properties of nanoscale structures, including superconductors and nanotubes.
+Atomic-scale manipulation: They have designed and constructed a unique high-speed, high-field, cryogenic UHV scanning tunneling microscope capable of assembling and measuring the electronic properties of nanoscale structures, including superconductors and nanotubes.